Assistant Director for Residence Life

 - Lead a Resident Assistant Committee to complete specific task(s) throughout the academic year

-- Develop positive collaborative relationships with departments, including Physical Plant, Public Safety, Dinning Services, the Counseling, Health Services, Campus Ministry, Recreation Services, Accounting & Financial Affairs
+- Develop positive collaborative relationships with departments, including but not limited to the Physical Plant, Public Safety, Dinning Services, Counseling Services, Health Services, Campus Ministry, Accounting & Financial Affairs

 - Serve on University committees as assigned by the Dean of Students